Anne-Marie: 2019–2021: The Voice UK, single releases and Therapy

 On 15 January, Anne-Marie released the single "Don't Play" in collaboration with British YouTuber and rapper-singer KSI and English DJ and producer Digital Farm Animals as the lead single from her second studio album.
 Anne-Marie contributed vocals on the song "Way Too Long" in collaboration with Nathan Dawe and MoStack on 9 April.
 The same month, she teamed up with Singaporean singer JJ Lin on a song "Bedroom" from his EP, Like You Do.
 On 13 May, Anne-Marie announced the single "Our Song" with Niall Horan as the third single from her upcoming second studio album.
 The song was released on 21 May.
 On 12 July, Anne-Marie released the track "Beautiful".
 The music video for the song retold the life of the Syrian refugee and parathlete Dima Aktaa.
 On 23 July, Anne-Marie released the single "Kiss My (Uh-Oh)" as the fourth single, featuring Little Mix and released the album Therapy.
 It peaked at number 2 on the UK Albums Chart.

 On 30 September, Anne-Marie released her first book "You Deserve Better: An Imperfect Guide To Finding Your Own Happiness".
 The book was published by Orion Spring and was a Sunday Times bestseller.
 As of 8 February 2022, the book has sold over 10 000 copies.
 The Korean version of the book was published on 23 February 2022 and was the only official translation.

 In November 2021 it was announced she would dance with Graziano Di Prima in the 2021 Strictly Come Dancing Christmas Special, which she went on to win.
 The same month, Anne-Marie and Niall Horan released a cover of Fleetwood Mac's song "Everywhere" for the BBC Children in Need alongside other British musicians, including Ed Sheeran and Yungblud.

-2022–present: Unhealthy, features in other artists' songs
+2022–2024: Unhealthy, features in other artists' songs

 On 8 February 2022, Anne-Marie performed a medley of "Kiss My (Uh-Oh)" and "Don't Play" at the 42nd Brit Awards.
 At the beginning of her performance, she stumbled while descending the steps to the stage but continued singing.
 Following the performance, she was praised by fans for her quick recovery.
 Anne-Marie's fall was described as one of the most talked-about moments of the 2022 Brit Awards ceremony.
 Talking to The Standard amid the premiere of the eleventh series of The Voice, Anne-Marie revealed that she had torn a tendon as a result of the fall.